- Workforce management

 Why your company should grant and embrace paternity leave

-The Trades Union Congress (TUC) reports that in the U.K., two in five fathers who work aren't eligible for paternity leave.
+Despite the benefits of offering paternity leave, the Trades Union Congress (TUC) reports that in the U.K., two in five fathers who work aren't eligible for paternity leave.
 Most of the time, the fathers aren't qualified because their partner isn't in paid employee work.
 That loophole is how many U.K. companies get away with not offering paternity leave.

 That is disconcerting to discover because, in 2020, many countries offer their workers a fair and reasonable paternity leave policy.
 In the U.K. to be eligible for paternity leave you must: